ValNathan/data-csv-reader/README.md

 4 - To read a CSV file, click on the drop-zone to import your CSV file.
 Then, click on `Display results`button

+4.5 - A CSV file is ready to be tested in the `files` folder.

 5 - It's done !

+Warning !
+The first line of your CSV file must be `niveau_1;niveau_2;niveau_3;date;ventes` and the folliwong lines must respect this order to work properly.

 ## Available Scripts